 - The functionality of all the component should be working fine.

-- There should not presence of any Critical or High or Medium severity & priority defects defect log.
+- There should not presence of any Critical or High or Medium severity & priority defects Defect log.

-Component Testing Test Strategy
+Component Testing Techniques

 Based on depth of testing levels, Component testing can be categorized as